github/docs/content/account-and-profile/managing-subscriptions-and-notifications-on-github/managing-subscriptions-for-activity-on-github/managing-your-subscriptions.md

   ![Manage notifications drop down menu options](/assets/images/help/notifications-v2/manage-notifications-options.png)

 2. On the watched repositories page, after you've evaluated the repositories you're watching, choose whether to:

    - Unwatch a repository
    - Ignore all notifications for a repository
    - If enabled, customize the types of event you receive notifications for ({% data reusables.notifications-v2.custom-notification-types %})

-{%- ifversion fpt or ghec or ghes or ghae > 3.3 %}
 1. Optionally, to unsubscribe from all repositories owned by a given user or organization, select the **Unwatch all** dropdown and click the organization whose repositories you'd like to unsubscribe from.
 The button to unwatch all repositories is only available if you are watching all activity or custom notifications on over 10 repositories.

    ![Screenshot of the Unwatch All button.](/assets/images/help/notifications-v2/unsubscribe-from-all-repos.png)